-All reading materials and assessments are on Canvas course page.
-However, you need to have stable internet connection and reliable hardware in order to participate in-class TopHat Questions, and finish online Reading Quizzes and Exams outside of classroom.
-Intermittently throughout the semester, we will be using many astronomy simulat animations on the Astronomy Education at the University of Nebraska-Lincoln website, to enhance learning.
-It is to your understanding and required to answer TopHat Questions and Reading Quizzes on Canvas.
-In the lab, also learn to use another interactive planetarium website called Stellarium Web.
+All reading materials and assessments are on BBLearn course page.
+However, you need to have stable internet connection and reliable hardware in order to participate in-class TopHat Questions, and finish online exams outside of classroom.
+Intermittently throughout the semester, we will be using many astronomy simulations and animations on the Astronomy Education at the University of Nebraska-Lincoln website, to enhance learning.
+It is essential to your understanding and required to answer TopHat Questions and Reading Quizzes on BBLearn.
+In the lab, you will also learn to use another interactive planetarium website called Stellarium Web.